 WantedBy=multi-user.target

 path to the binary.
-In my case, I've symlinked the binary from its compilation source folder to /usr/local/bin/proton-bridge
+In my case, I've symlinked the binary from its compilation source folder to/usr/local/bin/proton

 After saving and closing that file, enable and start the systemd service.